fahmidur/sfr-lisp-r1/README.md

 - Make C at least as usable as Ruby
   - Primitives:
     - Atomics:
-      - Symbol -- Just like Ruby Symbols
+      - Symbol -- Like Ruby Symbols.
-      - String -- Mutable Strings
+      - String -- Mutable Strings.
-      - Number -- Generic Numbers
+      - Number -- Generic Numbers.
     - Containers:
-      - List   -- List of things.
+      - List   -- List of objects.
-      - Hash   -- Similar to Ruby hash.
+      - Hash   -- A Hashmap of objects.
+(Similar to Ruby Hash).
+      - Environment -- A tree-like object used to store Function scope.
+    - Function -- A wrapper object for function pointers.
   - Object -- Generic wrapper type which points to one of the above primitives.
   - Reference counted garbage collection for all objects
-- Write a toy lisp using the object-system created in C.
+- Write a Lisp interpreter using the object-system created in C.

 - Common object methods:
   - `new`      -- constructor